Table of Contents

 The latest flurry of poster teardowns shows that authoritarian impulses run not only through government entities and institutional leaders, but also through individuals inflamed by outrage, caught up in the whirlwind of current events and the media coverage surrounding them.
 And it’s happening at our most elite academic institutions, whose students should be leading the way in safeguarding — not tearing down — our most fundamental rights in difficult times.

 If we hope to turn the page on this sad censorial chapter, institutional leaders and individuals must advocate unflinchingly for free expression, even — and especially — when confronted with views they find reprehensible.
-For leaders in higher education, this might mean disciplining those who violate others’ rights and educating the student body on the importance of the First Amendment.
+For leaders in higher education, this might mean disciplining those who violate others’ rights, educating the student body on the importance of the First Amendment.
 For individuals, it means maintaining a belief in a hopeful vision: a society in which conversation, not suppression or violence, is used to resolve conflict.

 As each day brings with it new images of the devastation of war, it’s a vision we should all hope to see realized.